SimplGy/ngWatchWatcher/README.md

 * Finding scopes by element also won't find scopes that are not drawn, say, a lightbox/modal.
 * Finding scopes by scope can not find isolate scopes, such as those in directives.
 * Counting watchers has the same challenges because they are accessed through scope.

-## TODO

-* Merge and dedupe scopes and watchers found by both methods to get the best possible superset of items